cdecan/Group-22/Sprint5Updates.md

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).

+`Test_SQL_Create_Listing_Description`

 ### 2. what is the progress so far (at least some test cases written, more than 2)

+- Wrote all test cases for creating listing with SQL injections in description field (all tests have passed).

 ### 3. any difficulties.

+- Had some minor difficulties with newlines and reading the injection test file, fixed them by changing how we read the file.

 ### 4. what is the plan for the days before the deadline.

+- Create the docker stuff
+- Finish merging the remaining branches (as of writing this)

 ![image](Sprint5ScrumBoard.png)